rust-lang/book/src/ch05-01-method-syntax.md

 }
 ```

-Other than this, the rest of the example is familiar: an implementation of
-`distance()` and using the method to find an answer.

-There are two differences in the definitions.
-The first is in the first
-argument.
-Instead of a name and a type, we have written `&self`.
-This is what
+The first difference is in the first argument.
+Instead of a name and a type, we
-distinguishes a method from a function: using `self` inside of an `impl` block
+have written `&self`.
+This is what distinguishes a method from a function:
-means we have a method.
-Because we already know that we are implementing this
+using `self` inside of an `impl` block means we have a method.
+Because we
-method on `Point` because of the surrounding `impl Point` block, we don’t need
+already know that we are implementing this method on `Point` because of the
-to write the type of `self` out.
+surrounding `impl Point` block, we don’t need to write the type of `self` out.

 Note that we have written `&self`, not just `self`.
 This is because we want to
 take a reference to our argument's value rather than taking ownership of it.
 In